CAMPARI LAUNCHES ITS 'WE ARE CINEMA' CAMPAIGN AS IT RETURNS TO THE FESTIVAL DE CANNES TO CELEBRATE AND SUPPORT FILM-MAKING

 It's apt, then, that Campari has chosen the opening of the 77th Festival to launch its We Are Cinema campaign.
 Its role is to acknowledge human stories as the inspiration for some of the world's greatest cinema.
 Building on Campari's role as curator of aperitivo occasions, Campari celebrates those real-life moments that become remarkable stories.
 Viewers of the new campaign can expect a melody of cinematic moments artistically brought to life and told through the vivid red lens of Campari's creativity.

-Amongst their exciting program, Campari is honored to announce both new and returning collaborations:
+Amongst their exciting programme, Campari is honoured to announce both new and returning collaborations:

 Cole Walliser will be based in the Campari Lounge, interviewing guests and celebrities.
 The director and celebrity host, famous for the behind-the-scenes GlamBOT clips, will eagerly tune into his entertaining dispatches covering the red-carpet action from the lounge.